-Measuring the fundamental kinematic parameters of the oscillatory tailbeat cycle has allowed researchers to estimate propulsive efficiency, or the percentage of mechanical energy that is successfully transferred into forward thrust (Vogel, 1994; Fish, 1998).
+Measuring the fundamental kinematic parameters of the oscillatory tailbeat cycle has allowed researchers to estimate Froude efficiency, or the percentage of thrust that is successfully transferred into forward motion (Vogel, 1994; Fish, 1998).
 The dimensionless Strouhal number has typically been used as a rough way to describe how the amplitude of heave, swimming speed, and oscillatory frequency are modulated and interact to provide a maximally efficient pattern of vorticity around the tail during swimming (Triantafyllou et al., 1991; Fish, 1998; Taylor et al., 2003; Rohr and Fish, 2004; Gough et al., 2019).
 The generally accepted rule is that highly-efficient oscillatory swimming falls within a Strouhal range from 0.25-0.35 (Triantafyllou et al., 1991).
 Both Rohr and Fish (2004) and Gough et al. (2019) found that cetaceans fall within this range, but a more detailed analysis of the kinematics and hydrodynamic parameters, such as the thrust power output and drag, has only been performed previously by Fish (1998) for much smaller odontocetes.

-Here, our goal is to move beyond the Strouhal number and use a combination of whale-borne tags and UAS morphological measurements to calculate the kinematics, thrust power output, and propulsive efficiencies for free-swimming mysticete whales using similar methods to Fish (1998).
+Here, our goal is to move beyond the Strouhal number and use a combination of whale-borne tags and UAS morphological measurements to calculate the kinematics, thrust power output, and Froude efficiencies for free-swimming mysticete whales using similar methods to Fish (1998).
 Apart from Gough et al. (2019), we have a very limited understanding of how kinematics affect swimming performance at the upper extremes of body size.
-Previous studies have estimated the propulsive efficiency of swimming for odontocetes and other oscillatory swimming animals to be approximately ~75-90% (Fish, 1998), but the only estimate for a mysticete before our study came from a single fin whale (Balaenoptera physalus) of unknown body size swimming at ~8 m/s (Bose and Lien, 1989).
+Previous studies have estimated the Froude efficiency of swimming for odontocetes and other oscillatory swimming animals to be approximately ~75-90% (Fish, 1998), but the only estimate for a mysticete before our study came from a single fin whale (Balaenoptera physalus) of unknown body size swimming at ~8 m/s (Bose and Lien, 1989).
 Our current data set goes beyond any previous analyses and includes six species and a ~5x range in body length.
-We hypothesize that the kinematic and hydrodynamic parameters of swimming scale similarly between small and large cetaceans and will lead to high (>75%) propulsive efficiencies for even the largest animals.
+All of the species included in our study are lunge feeders that feed by opening their mouth and engulfing a large volume of water into a highly expansible throat pouch (Goldbogen et al., 2017b).
+This behavior requires the efficient achievement of high swimming speeds in order to maintain a favorable energetic balance (Potvin et al., 2009).
+We hypothesize that the kinematic and hydrodynamic parameters of swimming scale similarly between small and large cetaceans and will lead to high (>75%) Froude efficiencies for even the largest animals.
 Our study will lead to a more complete scaling-based understanding of oscillatory swimming in mysticetes and the kinematic, hydrodynamic, and morphological factors that impact swimming performance in the world’s largest animals.

 Methods